DougPA/xSDR6000/README.md

 Builds on macOS 10.13.1 using XCode 9.2 using Swift 4 with a Deployment Target of macOS 10.11

-The Metal branch is the only current branch.
-It REQUIRES a Mac that is comaptible with Metal.
+There is now only one Branch (master), it REQUIRES Metal.

 ==========================================================================